iltis42/XCVarioPro/README.md

 # XCVario Pro

-An ESP32 based lean variometer system with open data interface featuring OpenVario, Cambridge, Borgelt, Naviter and XCVario format, running on dedicated XCVario hardware.
+An ESP32-based, lean variometer system with an open data interface supporting OpenVario, Cambridge, Borgelt, Naviter, and XCVario formats, running on dedicated XCVario hardware.

 ![Vario](https://github.com/hjr/XCVarioPro/blob/master/XcvPro.png)

-The project is rooted in the open source and open hardware flight computer scene using the ESP32 SOC supporting modern digital sensors such as BMP280, SPL06-007, DS1820b, TE4525, ABPMRR, MP5004DP, CAN, AHRS MPU6050, and QMC5883L magnet sensor.
+The project is rooted in the open-source and open-hardware flight computer community and is based on the ESP32 SoC, supporting modern digital sensors such as BMP280, SPL06-007, DS1820B, TE4525, ABPMRR, MP5004DP, CAN, AHRS MPU6050, and the QMC5883L magnetometer.

-The variometer has a sunlight readable 1000 nits 2.4 inch IPS technology LCD display features a low power consumation of less that 1.2W, that equals to 100mA at 12.5V operating voltage.
-The size is 64(H)x64(W)x35(D) mm, for a standard 57mm(2") instrument gauge.
-It weighs only about 170 gramm.
+The variometer features a sunlight-readable 2.4-inch IPS LCD display with a brightness of 1000 nits and a low power consumption of less than 1.2 W, corresponding to approximately 100 mA at an operating voltage of 12.5 V. The device measures 64 (H) × 64 (W) × 35 (D) mm, fitting a standard 57 mm (2″) instrument gauge, and weighs approximately 170 grams.

 ## Vision
 While the amazing availability of high-fidelity sensors combined with today’s highly miniaturized computational power provides the perfect ingredients for a project like this, it quickly becomes clear that the overall quality of the resulting system design is tightly linked to the quality of the software it is built on.
 Recognizing this, it also becomes evident that further improvements in quality and usability of a variometer like this are hardly achievable with a “pick-it-for-free” mentality.
 Significant effort is required, and that effort needs to be funded — which in turn becomes a major challenge for the project.